-The OEM must check to see whether the burner can be operated without pressure switch-min.
+The OEM must check to see whether the burner can be operated without pressure switch-max.
 This may necessitate a special approval, depending on the type of application.

-Figure 27: LMV26 / LMV36: Gas pressure switch-max / oil pressure switch-max or POC X5-02
+Figure 29: LMV36: Gas / oil Pressure switch-max or POC X5-02

-Figure 28: LMV26 / LMV36 with AGM60: Gas pressure switch-max /oil pressure switch-max or POC X5-02
+Figure 30: LMV36 with AGM60: Gas / oil pressure switch-max or POC X5-02